 For best results start with a BHA product to deeply cleanse skin and follow with an AHA to clear any surface debris and residue.
 For example, you can use a salicylic acid face wash to clear oily skin and follow with a glycolic acid toner.

 You can also use a BHA product in the morning and an AHA at night, which enables a routine that is flexible and can be adjusted depending on how your skin reacts.

 Lastly, you can find products that contain both hydroxy acids in balanced concentrations that take the guesswork out of your skin care routine.

 Alternatives to AHA and BHA

-If you are sensitive to hydroxy acids, there are a number of effective alternatives suited to different skin types and conditions which help to unclog pores, lift away dead skin, and treat a range of other skin concerns.
+If you are sensitive to hydroxy acids, there are a number of effective alternatives suited to different skin types and conditions which help to clear pores of dead skin cells and debris, and slough off dead skin cells.

 - Marczyk B, Mucha P, Budzisz E, Rotsztejn H. Comparative study of the effect of 50% pyruvic and 30% salicylic peels on the skin lipid film in patients with acne vulgaris.
 J Cosmet Dermatol.
 2014 Mar;13(1):15-21. doi:10.1111/jocd.12050

 - González-Molina V, Martí-Pineda A, González N. Topical Treatments for Melasma and Their Mechanism of Action.
 J Clin Aesthet Dermatol.
 2022 May;15(5):19-28.
 PMID: 35642229. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9122278/

 - Addor FAS.
 Antioxidants in dermatology.
 An Bras Dermatol.
 2017 May-Jun;92(3):356-362. doi:10.1590/abd1806-4841.20175697